signal8/A100-SimulatingAPlanet/README.md

 **Please use caution when using this!** This could be a fictional scenario I was handed, and my math could easily be wrong.
 I wrote this in like, an hour.

+Also, I've only built for Linux.
+If you have a C compiler on Windows, it should compile without any external libraries.

 Creative Commons Lisence.